Longest-lasting vehicles in America

-As was the case with the regular-size Yukon, it's mechanically similar but slightly different, particularly in Denali trim, and therefore occupies its own spot on this list.
+As was the case with the regular-size Yukon, it's mechanically similar to the Chevrolet Tahoe and Suburban but slightly different, particularly in Denali trim, and therefore occupies its own spot on this list.

 The Chevrolet Suburban is one of the biggest SUVs on the road today.
 It's also one of the longest lasting, with almost five percent of listed Suburbans still in drivable condition after traveling more than 200,000 miles.

 This SUV looks and feels as big as the tree for which it was named.
 And, apparently, it has the same kind of longevity.
-According to the study, 6.6 percent of Toyota Sequoia listings have been on the road for more than 200,000 miles.
-That makes this the longest-lasting vehicle sold in America, according to iSeeCars.com.
+According to the study, 9.2 percent of Toyota Sequoia listings have been on the road for more than 200,000 miles.
+That's a big jump from the past eight vehicles on this list.